-Caisse to sell off remaining oil assets by next year | CBC News
+Quebec's pension plan is getting out of the oil business by 2022 | CBC News

 "The climate situation affects everyone, and we can no longer address it with the same methods used a few years ago," CEO Charles Emond said.
 "We have to make important decisions on issues such as oil production and decarbonizing sectors that are essential to our economies."

-The pension plan has been selling off assets in the oil sector, but the declaration means it will move ahead with selling off what it has left — currently about one per cent of its total portfolio of $390 billion.
+The pension plan has been selling off assets in the oil sector, but the declaration means it will move ahead with selling off what it has left.

+According to regulatory filings, as of the end of June 2021, the fund owned sizeable stakes in a number of oil companies including:

 The fund also says it will move its oil money to other investments, with a view to buying up $54 billion in "green assets" by 2025.